bppwrite/bppwrite.github.io/CONTRIBUTING.md

 #### Logo

 Create an image called `logo` of any valid web type (e.g., JPG, GIF, PNG, SVG) and place it in the same directory as the show. e.g., `sponsor/ivy-tech/logo.png`.
+See [guidelines for image sizing and optimization](#optimizing-images).

 ## Creating a Special Hero

 The next (or currently running) Show and the next Event are automatically included in the hero system on the homepage.
 You may choose to add special hero images and corresponding call-to-action.
+See [guidelines for image sizing and optimization](#optimizing-images).

 ### Create the main content file